 Our Chapter goals for the 2018-2019 program year include expanding our community impact.
 We will continue working with our community partners, the Frederick Boys and Girls Club and the Maryland Food Bank.
 We will be participating in community festivals and partnering with other organizations within our community.
 We will begin work on our strategic plan in order to ensure that our wonderful organization remains sustainable for the next generation of Western Maryland Mothers.

 Our 2018-2020 Western Maryland Chapter’s theme is “Together we are one.”
 In the words of Frederick Douglass, “We are one, our cause is one, and we must help each other, if we are to succeed.”
 This all ties into our Jack and Jill of America, Inc. Eastern Region theme of “Empowering Families for SUCCESS!”

 I look forward to serving as your Chapter president and to working with all of you to provide life-long memories and experiences for our children and mothers.
 In remembering that our time as Mothers in Jack and Jill is finite, I would like for all mother members to continue to have a positive, peaceful, rewarding and purposeful experience.

 Teen President's Message

-The theme for the upcoming teen conference is “Black By Popular Demand” because we were never out of style but now we’re back and better.
-Our teens, with the guidance of our teen board, intend on making this a great year.
-We plan to make our parents proud of our accomplishments this program year and look forward to getting started and showing the world that we have the power to make a difference.
+This years theme for Teen Conference is “Reclaiming Our Time” and we have some spectacular ideas planned.
+We all look forward to Teen Conference as it provides us with the opportunity to meet other like-minded teens and further develop our leadership skills.
+Our teens, with the guidance of our teen board, intend on making this a fantastic year.
+We plan to make ourselves proud of our accomplishments this program year and look forward to getting started and showing the world that we have the power to make a difference.